 - 6.1 Timing of Challenges.
 Any Party or Non-Party may challenge a designation of confidentiality at any time that is consistent with the Court's Scheduling Order. - 6.2 Meet and Confer.
-The Challenging Party shall initiate the informal dispute resolution process set forth in the Court's Procedures and Schedules. see http://www.cacd.uscourts.gov/honorable-alka-sagar - 6.3 The burden of persuasion in any such challenge proceeding shall be on the Designating Party.
-Frivolous challenges, and those made for an improper purpose (e.g., to harass or impose unnecessary expenses and burdens on other parties) may expose the Challenging Party to sanctions.
-Unless the Designating Party has waived or withdrawn the confidentiality designation, all parties shall continue to afford the material in question the level of protection to which it is entitled under the Producing Party's designation until the Court rules on the challenge.
+The Challenging Party shall initiate the dispute resolution process under Local Rule 37.1 et seq. or follow the procedures for informal, telephonic discovery hearings on the Court's website.

+6.3 The burden of persuasion in any such challenge proceeding shall be on the Designating Party.
+Frivolous challenges, and those made for an improper purpose (e.g., to harass or impose unnecessary expenses and burdens other parties) may expose the Challenging the Designating Party has waived sanctions.
+Unless confidentiality designation, all parties shall continue to afford the material in question the level of protection to which it is entitled Producing Party's designation until the Court rules on the challenge.